Te Ao Hurihuri

 Develop your creative expertise and become a professional landscape architect.
 Gain the knowledge and skills to create innovative design solutions for outdoor spaces.

-Our MLA is one of only three programmes in New Zealand that meet the standards for accreditation with the New Zealand Institute of Landscape Architects (NZILA) and can now be studied at our Auckland campus as well as in Wellington.
+Our MLA is one of only three programmes in New Zealand that meet the standards for accreditation with the New Zealand Institute of Landscape Architects (NZILA).

 Find out more about Master of Landscape Architecture (MLA)